Isaac Paredes homers as Tampa Bay Rays beat Los Angeles Dodgers 11-10

 Tampa Bay left-hander Josh Fleming gave up 10 runs — eight earned — and 12 hits in six innings.
 He surrendered five homers.

 Dodgers righty Gavin Stone allowed seven runs and 10 hits in two innings.
-He has a 14.40 ERA over his first three career starts.
+He has a 14.40 ERA over his first three career starts, and his rotation status will be reviewed.

+“Given how today went, I think it is prudent to just reassess and just make sure whether we do is best for Gavin and best for us,” Roberts said.

 The Los Angeles rotation is without Walker Buehler (Tommy John surgery), Dustin May (right forearm) and Julio Urías (left hamstring).